Skip to main content

 Holiday let mortgages are not regulated by the FCA (Financial Conduct Authority).
 A holiday let mortgage is a type of buy to let mortgage.
 Buy to let mortgages are generally not FCA regulated, because they are seen to be products taken out by businesses, not by consumers.

 You may be able to get a holiday let mortgage as a first time buyer.
 If you are the only applicant on the mortgage and are a first time buyer, there are fewer options.
 However, you could also consider making a joint application with someone you trust, who has owned property before.
 This can widen your options.
-Get the help of a specialist broker like Commercial Trust.
+We can help you, no matter which path you choose.

 A residential mortgage is not suitable if you are permanently letting out your property on a short-term/holiday let basis, so a holiday let mortgage is the ideal way to secure borrowing.